TOP 18 FESTIVALS OF INDIA – A COMPLETE GUIDE

 Here, you will get a chance to alter your definition of beauty.
 We say that because every inch of the sun temple where this festival takes place screams artistry.

 Moreover, it’s a great place to socialize!
-Who in their rightest mind will not want to root for this social festival of India?
+Who in their rightest mind would not want to root for this social festival of India?

 Your mind here will juggle between emotions and why not?
 Who gets to spend their December at a heritage city every day, right?